-15. Rule 614, Attorneys Retained for Proceedings, is amended by adding a new section to read:
+13. Rule 614, Attorneys Retained for Proceedings, is amended by adding a new section to read:

-4. An attorney withdrawing from representation whose client wishes to appeal an Order, Decision, or Award to the Full Commission shall file a Form 44 Application for Review on behalf of his or her client either before or with his or her Motion to Withdraw.
+4. An attorney withdrawing from representation whose client wishes to appeal an Order, Decision, or Award to the Full Commission shall timely file a notice of appeal on behalf of his or her client either before or with his or her Motion to Withdraw.

-16. Rule 616, Foreign Language Interpreters, is amended by adding a new section, to read:
+14. Rule 616, Foreign Language Interpreters, is amended by adding a new section, to read:

 6. Interpreter Ethics.
-Foreign language interpreters shall abide by the ethics promulgated by their profession and shall interpret as word for word as is practicable, without editing, commenting, or summarizing, testimony or other communications.
+Foreign language interpreters shall abide by the code of ethical conduct for court interpreters promulgated by the North Carolina Administrative Office of the Courts and adopted by the Industrial Commission and shall interpret as word for word as is practicable, without editing, commenting, or summarizing, testimony or other communications.

-17. The Rules are amended by adding a new Rule 617 to read:
+15. The Rules are amended by adding a new Rule 617 to read: